AX0rion/bash/README.md

 # Bash

 ## Description
-This repo will be used for my bash scripts
+This is a temporary repo for tests